 Water price review

-For more information about the review process and timeline, please visit the ESC's water price review 2018 page.
+For more information about the final decision, please visit the ESC's water price review 2018 page.

 Update on price submission process